cliftonh02/devise/readme.md

 #### Questions to consider

-Where should we display the login form (i.e. the form to create a new session)?
 <details>
-<summary>Answer</summary>
-`sessions#new`
+<summary>Where should we display the login form (i.e. the form to create a new session)?</summary>
+`sessions#new` (notice we are not placing log in / log out functionality in the Users Controller.
+Why?)
 </details>

-What happens when a user clicks "log out"?
 <details>
-<summary>Answer</summary>
+<summary>What happens when a user clicks "log out"?</summary>
 The session is destroyed, and we are back to a "not logged in" state.
 </details>

-What happens (in terms of a session) when a new user is created?
 <details>
-<summary>Answer</summary>
+<summary>What happens (in terms of a session) when a new user is created?</summary>
 when user is saved, automatically log the user in
 </details>

-What links should be available throughout the app for our users?
 <details>
-<summary>Solution</summary>
+<summary>What links should be available throughout the app for our users?</summary>
 links asking user to sign up or login, as well as log out
 </details>

-How can we use flash messages to make the authentication system work well for users?
 <details>
-<summary>Answer</summary>
+<summary>How can we use flash messages to make the authentication system work well for users?</summary>
  — flash messages can be used to display when you log in or out successfully.
 They give the user immediate feedback that is available on the next request
  </details>